vestwell/dbt_asana/.github/pull_request_template.md

 <!---
 Provide a short summary in the Title above.
+IMPORTANT: Prefix your commit title with the Jira ticket number the PR is associated with.
 Examples of good PR titles:
-* "Feature: add so-and-so models"
+* "GUM-25 Feature: add so-and-so models"
-* "Fix: deduplicate such-and-such"
+* "GUM-52 Fix: deduplicate such-and-such"
-* "Update: dbt version 0.13.0"
+* "GUM-15 Update: dbt version 0.13.0"
 -->

 **What change(s) does this PR introduce?**
 <!--- Describe what changes your PR introduces to the package and how to leverage this new feature. -->

 **Does this PR introduce a breaking change?**